VictorioBerra/datatables-queryable-mapping-example/README.md

 Thats a heck of a title isnt it?

-All the code you need to care above it in HomeController for brevity.
+All the code you need to care about is in HomeController for brevity.

 - `dotnet run`
 - POST to `http://localhost:5411/api/Home?param1=HelloWorld`